Quentin-H/bioNet3D-MDV/README.md

 - A lot of times I use entities and nodes interchangeably.
 Nodes in the network are represented as cubes, these are entities.
 All nodes are entities but not all entities are nodes.

-- Use position multiplier of 9 for yeast network, 125 for human
+- Use position multiplier of 9 for yeast network

+- Find a license that requires credit, bans for profit use, prevents closed source redistribution, requires all derivative work to be public and open source

 Layout idea: http://www.hiveplot.com/